jgmenu/jgmenu/docs/manual/jgmenu_run.1.md

         Re-start the menu in order to read the config file or load
         newly installed apps.

+init
+        Create or amend configuration file

 pmenu
         Menu based on .directory and .desktop files

 xdg
         Menu based on .menu, .directory and .desktop files
         See JGMENUTUTORIAL(7) (lesson 2) for further details on the
         differences between "pmenu" and "xdg"

+lx
+        XDG compliant menu based using libmenu-cache to parse
+        .menu, .directory and .desktop files

 csv
         Menu based on .csv file

-init
-        Create or amend configuration file
+ob
+        Menu based on openbox menu-file

 ### Low-level commands